-While October is well-known as Breast Cancer Awareness Month, did you know that September was Ovarian Cancer Awareness Month?
+While October is famous as Breast Cancer Awareness Month, did you know that September was Ovarian Cancer Awareness Month?
 Today we welcome fellow type 1 Donna Tomky in New Mexico, a well-known diabetes educator who has also lived through her own diagnosis with ovarian cancer.
-We're grateful that she has agreed to share her story with 'Mine readers.
+We’re grateful that she has agreed to share her story with ‘Mine readers.

 Who needs emotional, physical, and spiritual support?
 The answer is everyone!

 The day I was born I needed someone to care for me.
 Usually my parent(s) were there to provide emotional and physical support.
 I was lucky to grow up on a Colorado family farm with two brothers and a sister.
 Growing up on a family farm made us close as we worked towards common goals.
 Extended family members also lived close by, providing support and memorable gatherings throughout my childhood, teen years, and adulthood.
 Spiritual support came in the form of Sunday School and church, only to discover more expansive spirituality later in life.